- Supply chain management is coordinating the movement of all goods, services, materials, and information involved in your business operations

 Here are five areas to pay attention to when it comes to deliveries:

 - Speed: Customers today want and expect fast delivery.
 This means you’ll want packages to arrive in 2-3 days, or you risk upsetting your buyers.

-- Notifications: Customers want to be updated about their orders in real time.
-Implementing a branded post-purchase communications lets customers stay informed, change delivery details, and keep your brand top of mind at every step of a successful delivery (read: customer loyalty goes up).
+- Notifications: Customers want to be updated about their orders in real-time.
+Implementing branded post-purchase communications lets customers stay informed, change delivery details, and keep your brand top of mind at every step of successful delivery (read: customer loyalty goes up).

 - Cost: Free shipping is top of mind with online shoppers these days.
 Your business will need to offer free shipping or find appealingly affordable alternatives.
 Most brands who offer free shipping do so above a certain order value threshold.